Frequently Asked Questions

 Q: I just want my smile to look good.
 What are some options to help the appearance of my smile?

 A: You are not alone.
 Most people want to have a nice smile since it is the first thing others notice about you.
 You may be interested in a few minor adjustments or may have concerns that need more attention.
 Some smiles can be enhanced with simple whitening or bonding treatments.
 Other smiles need porcelain veneers, crowns, or bridges; gum contouring; periodontal therapy or a combination of all these techniques.
-Dr. Farless will suggest a treatment plan for you based on your goals, areas of concern, and the overall condition of your oral health.
+Dr. Farless or Dr. Locklear will suggest a treatment plan for you based on your goals, areas of concern, and the overall condition of your oral health.
 Contact us for a complimentary smile evaluation to determine what course of action will produce the best solution for you.

 Q: I want my front teeth to look better, but I do not want to wear braces.
 What would you recommend?

-A: Dr. Farless has a number of ways to improve the look of your front teeth without the use of braces.
+A: At Farless Dental, we offer a number of ways to improve the look of your front teeth without the use of braces.
 For slightly crooked or unevenly worn teeth, a bit of reshaping and the addition of porcelain veneers may be sufficient to give them a bright, uniform look.
 We would be happy to talk with you further about the option that best suits your individual situation.
 Attention to detail, respect for the individual and a true concern for each patient are the hallmarks of our personal care and our quality product.
 We are committed to helping you fulfill your ultimate self-image.

 Q: How can losing a back tooth affect my smile?